daos-stack/daos/src/client/dfs/README.md

 POSIX file case, the cell size will always be 1 byte.
 The chunk size can be set at create time only, with the default being 1 MB.
 The array object itself is mapped onto a DAOS object with integer dkeys, where each dkey contains chunk_size elements.
-The Object properties are stored under the first dkey (0) in a special akey.
-So for example, if we have an array of 10 elements, and chunk size is 3 elements, the array object will contain the following:
+So for example, if we have a file with size 10 bytes, and chunk size is 3 bytes, the array object will contain the following:

 ~~~~
 Object array
   D-key 0
-    A-key “daos_array_metadata”
-    array value with 3 uint64_t records: magic value, element size, chunk size
-    A-key 0 , array elements [0,1,2]
+    A-key NULL , array elements [0,1,2]
   D-key 1
-    A-key 1 , array elements [3,4,5]
+    A-key NULL , array elements [3,4,5]
   D-key 2
-    A-key 2 , array elements [6,7,8]
+    A-key NULL , array elements [6,7,8]
   D-key 3
-    A-key 3 , array elements [9]
+    A-key NULL , array elements [9]
 ~~~~~~

+For more information about the array object layout, please refer to the README.md file for Array Addons.

 Access to that object is done through the DAOS Array API.
 All read and write operations to the file will be translated to DAOS array read and write